marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/README.md

 - **Project: Heredity**
     + In this project we use a **Bayesian Network** in ``heredity.py`` to make inferences about a population.
 Given information about people, who their parents are, and whether they have a particular observable trait (e.g. hearing loss) caused by a given gene, our AI will infer the probability distribution for each person’s genes, as well as the probability distribution for whether any person will exhibit the trait in question.
 - **Project: Crossword**
     + In this project we write an AI to generate and solve crossword puzzles.
 Given the structure of a crossword puzzle (i.e., which squares of the grid are meant to be filled in with a letter), and a list of words to use, the problem becomes one of choosing which words should go in each vertical or horizontal sequence of squares.
-Therefore we model this sort of problem as a **constraint satisfaction problem** and use the AC3 algorithm in order to solve that problem.
+Therefore we model this sort of problem as a **constraint satisfaction problem** and use the **AC3 algorithm** in order to solve that problem.
+An implemenation of that problem can be found in ``generate.py`` together with ``crossword.py``.

 #  References